wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-endpoints/event-driven-consumer.md

 ## Introduction to Event-Driven Consumer

-The Event-Driven Consumer EIP allows an application to automatically consume messages as they become available.
+The Event-Driven Consumer EIP allows an application to asynchronously consume messages as they become available.

 !!! info
     For more information, see the [Event-Driven Consumer](http://www.eaipatterns.com/EventDrivenConsumer.html) documentation.